 Students may arrive beginning at 8:20 AM and the bell rings at 8:35 AM.
 Please help your children arrive to school on time.

 Late students must stop at the office with their guardian and be checked in before going to their classrooms.
 Office personnel will mark the child tardy and ensure they find their class.

 For safety reasons, parents cannot escort their children to classrooms.
 If a student needs assistance someone in the office will help.

 Drop-off circle.
 When using the morning drop-off circle please have children exit the passenger side of the car.
-Parents should please remain in their vehicle.
+Parents, please remain in your vehicle.
 There are adults stationed in the drop-off circle to help children exit cars and find their way.

 Afternoon Dismissal procedures

 The regular school day ends at 3:20 pm.

 Students being picked up by parents are called to the Library at 3:15 pm.
 Parents use the side circle by TLC and remain in your vehicle.
 Place a white paper on the dashboard with your child’s/children’s’ name on it.
 Your child/children will be escorted to your car by a staff member.